-According to Womenshealth.gov, there is more than one form of hyperthyroidism: Graves' disease, thyroiditis and toxic nodular goiter.
-Symptoms include increased perspiration, fast heartbeat, trouble sleeping, weakness, confusion, fatigue and enlargement of the thyroid gland.
+According to the Office on Women's Health, there is more than one form of hyperthyroidism: Graves' disease, thyroiditis and toxic nodular goiter.
+Symptoms include increased perspiration, fast heartbeat, trouble sleeping, confusion, fatigue and enlargement of the thyroid gland.

 Yoga, Meditation and Tai Chi

 - Centers for Disease Control and Prevention: "Healthy Weight"

-- National Institutes of Health: Bone Health for Life
+- National Institutes of Health: "Bone Health for Life"